 "Filled with extraordinary wildlife, people and, of course, the highest mountain range on earth; bizarre snub-nosed monkeys live in frozen forests; Tibetan monks perform ancient rituals high in the mountains whilst snow leopards prowl the mountain sides.
 These mountains, referred to as the Third Pole, are the source of some of Asia’s major rivers and also help to regulate our planet’s climate.
 For centuries people here have developed a unique culture that weaves nature and people together into the same fabric of life.
-The region is the birthplace of the Buddha, and is full of sacred natural sites such as secret valleys and high mountain lakes that predate ancient Hinduism.
-The Himalayas stretch across the northeastern portion of India, cover approximately 1,500 miles, and pass through the nations of India, Pakistan, Afghanistan, China, Bhutan and Nepal."
+The region is the birthplace of the Buddha and is full of sacred natural sites such as secret valleys and high mountain lakes that predate ancient Hinduism.
+The Himalayas stretch across the northeastern portion of India, covers approximately 1,500 miles, and passes through the nations of India, Pakistan, Afghanistan, China, Bhutan, and Nepal."
 Let us start in Nepal... - From PBS & WWF

-Nepal (7 Nights)
+Nepal (7 Nights/8 Days)

-A mountain lovers paradise, Nepal combines Himalayan views, golden temples, charming hill villages and jungle wildlife watching to offer one of the world's great travel destinations.
+A mountain lovers' paradise, Nepal combines Himalayan views, golden temples, charming hill villages and jungle wildlife watching to offer one of the world's great travel destinations.
 Admire the peaks over a sunset gin and tonic from a Himalayan viewpoint, stroll through the medieval city squares of Kathmandu, Patan and Bhaktapur, and join Tibetan Buddhist pilgrims on a spiritual stroll around centuries-old stupas and monasteries.
 Even after the 2015 earthquake, Nepal remains the cultural powerhouse of the Himalaya; the Kathmandu Valley in particular offers an unrivaled collection of world-class palaces, hidden backstreet shrines and sublime temple art. - Lonely Planet

-* Perfect combination of culture, photography, food, & adventure!
+* Perfect combination of culture, photography, food, & adventure

 For many, stepping off a plane into Kathmandu is a pupil-dilating experience, a riot of sights, sounds and smells that can quickly lead to sensory overload.
 Whether you’re barreling through the traffic-jammed alleyways of the old town in a rickshaw, marveling at the medieval temples or dodging trekking touts in the backpacker district of Thamel, Kathmandu can be intoxicating & amazing - Lonely Planet

-* Patan: Historically known as Yala and located on the southern banks of the Bagmati River, this is one of the three main cities in Kathmandu Valley.
-It is believed to be the first settlement in the Valley and was established by the Kirat dynasty who ruled for more than 1200 years from the 3rd century BC!
+Patan: Historically known as Yala and located on the southern banks of the Bagmati River, this is one of the three main cities in Kathmandu Valley.
+It is believed to be the first settlement in the valley and was established by the Kirat dynasty who ruled for more than 1,200 years from the 3rd century BC!
 We'll explore the cities amazing collection of fantastically carved temples, palace courtyards, water spouts, public baths and houses with their equally elaborate wood, stone and metal carvings under the patronages of the Kirat, Lichivi and Malla kings.

 Experience Nepal's #1 adventure destination with us.
 With spectacular scenery, adventure activities, accommodation, & food choices galore, lakeside Pokhara is the perfect place to recharge.
 The scene is a chilled-out version of Kathmandu's Thamel neighborhood, stretching along the shore of a tranquil lake with bobbing paddle boats.
 From the lake, and possibly even from your hotel bed, you can enjoy a clear view of the snow-capped mountains, just 15 or so miles away. - Lonely Planet

-* Pokhara City Adventure: Discover the best of this "Shangri-La" Valley epicenter!
+Pokhara City Adventure: Discover the best of this Shangri-La valley epicenter!

-* Gupteswor Mahadev Cave: One of the longest caves in Nepal, inside is a massive stalagmite worshipped as a Shiva lingam making it a venerable place for hundreds of years.
-On the way to the "temple" cave, there are shining stones all around us & rocks that resemble bee hives!
+Gupteswor Mahadev Cave: One of the longest caves in Nepal, inside is a massive stalagmite worshipped as a Shiva lingam making it a venerable place for hundreds of years.
+On the way to the temple cave, there are shining stones all around us & rocks that resemble bee hives!

 This World Heritage–listed reserve protects more than 360 sq miles of forests, marshland, and grassland containing healthy animal populations, making it one of the best national parks for viewing wildlife in Asia.
 You'll have an excellent chance of spotting one-horned rhinos, deer, monkeys and some of the more than 500 species of birds.
 If you’re extremely lucky, you may spot a leopard, wild elephant or sloth bear – though it’s the once-in-a-lifetime chance to spot a majestic royal Bengal tiger that is the premier attraction. - Lonely Planet

-Bhutan (6 Nights)
+Bhutan (6 Nights/7 Days)